Glenna and her husband Greg live in

 Test since 2002 and she has administered the IOWA Test of Achievement

 SMART clients in 2015.
-Glenna also has two Associates who work with SMART
+Glenna also has additional Associates who work with SMART

 Glenna is a native of Western North Carolina, graduating from T.C.